-Instagram Bombshell Pamela Alexandra Has A Humorous Wardrobe Mishap In Latest Revealing Instagram Post
+Instagram Bombshell Pamela Alexandra Has A Humorous Wardrobe Mishap In Latest Revealing Post

 Instagram model Pamela Alexandra has a bit of a wardrobe mishap in her latest revealing picture, but she’s making the best of it.

-The model took to the social media site this weekend to show off a very revealing pink outfit, with a form-fitting skirt and skin-tight top that were very flattering for her massive curves.
+The model took to the social media site this weekend to show off a very sexy pink outfit, with a form-fitting skirt and skintight top that were very flattering to her massive curves.
 While the Instagram picture itself was steamy, Pamela made it even more racy with a caption about her “cute little slutty shoes” that she showed off — or tried to.

 As the model noted in the caption, she tried hard at coming up with the right description for the shoes, but it was all moot after the picture’s cropping cut them out almost entirely.
 The picture showed a bit of the left shoe and its very high heel, but the right one was missing.